Royal School of Military Engineering: 19th century

+20th century

 At the start of World War I the Royal Engineer battalions based at Chatham were deployed to defend the local area.
 Immediately recruits started to arrive - in the first six weeks of the war 15,000 men arrived.
 A hundred recruits per day had been expected to arrive but they arrived at a rate of two hundred rising to a peak of nine hundred per day.
 The Depot coped so well with this influx that on 3 October 1914, the King and Queen paid a private visit to the Corps, 12,001 all ranks were on parade in uniform on the Great Lines.

 In 1939 SME mobilised again and the Training Battalion left Chatham forming two training battalions at Harper Barracks Ripon and Shorncliffe Army Camp.

 Specialist, instructor and higher trade continued at Chatham but from June 1940 training was seriously interrupted by German efforts to destroy the dockyard.
 Approximately 100 bombs, and one Spitfire, fell on the SME damaging buildings including the Commandant's residence.
 One caused heavy casualties when it burst in the basement of a barrack block.
 Staff and students were also required to direct the building of defences in the dockyard and the surrounding area.
 It was difficult to continue training under these circumstances so it was decided to look for a new site for SME.
 In September 1940 the decision was taken to move to Ripon.

 In 1940 an Experimental Tunnelling Section was formed and in 1941 Assault Engineer and Bomb Disposal Schools were formed.
 The bomb disposal school was initially formed at Donnington but moved to Ripon in January 1942.

 After the war SME remained at Ripon while a decision was made about the future location of the school.
 Several sites with better training facilities were considered but the Treasury could not afford the cost of providing new quarters and SME returned to Chatham.
 The move back was completed in March 1950.
 The close relationship the SME had with the civilian population led to the Corps being granted the Freedom of Ripon before the departure of the SME in July 1949.
 The SME was also involved in the parades granting the Freedom of Gillingham in September 1953 and of Rochester in May 1954.

 In 1950 trade training courses were six months long, and these were put to good use around the barracks.
 By 1953 they had built Burgoyne House for the Mess Secretary and Napier House for the Institution Secretary.
-In 1962 the School of Military Engineering celebrated its 150th birthday, and as a birthday present The Queen bestowed the Royal title on the School, becoming The Royal School of Military Engineering (RSME).
-This was announced by The Duke of Edinburgh when he visited Chatham to lay the foundation stone for a new barracks for the RSME at Chattenden Camp, to house Fieldworks, Signal and Tactics Schools and to provide accommodation for Plant, Roads and Airfields School.
+In 1962 the School of Military Engineering celebrated its 150th birthday, and as a birthday present Elizabeth II bestowed the Royal title on the School, becoming The Royal School of Military Engineering (RSME).
+This was announced by Prince Philip, Duke of Edinburgh when he visited Chatham to lay the foundation stone for a new barracks for the RSME at Chattenden Camp, to house Fieldworks, Signal and Tactics Schools and to provide accommodation for Plant, Roads and Airfields School.